ColinJhEdwards/algo-data-notes/README.md

 ### Trees

 - What is a tree?
-  - A data structure that consists of ndoes in parent / child relationship.
+  - A data structure that consists of nodes in parent / child relationship.
 We end up with branches that connect up to other nodes and can split off in other directions.
 - When we talk about lists they are linear, one thing after the other.
 Trees are nonlinear, there is many different paths we can take.
 - Nodes can't referrence to other branches, there must be a parent / child relationships
 - There has to be a single root, we can't have multible.